 Honda Accord Hybrid

-Mid-size sedans are a preferred option for hybridizing among automakers.
-Family sedan drivers generally fit a profile of being frugally minded and aware of their fuel economy.
+Mid-size sedans are top candidates for hybridizing among automakers.
+Family sedan drivers are generally frugally minded and aware of their fuel economy.
 The Honda Accord Hybrid will check a lot of boxes for these buyers.
 Its drive dynamics are faithful to the predictable comfort the Accord is known for while cutting several litres off the average fuel consumption every 100 km.
-A new generation of Accord launched for the 2023 model year that introduces a new two-motor system in the Accord Hybrid.
+A new generation of Accord launched for the 2023 model year that introduces a new front-wheel drive (FWD) two-motor system in the Accord Hybrid.
 In Canada, this is the default powertrain for the accord’s two trims.
 The all-new 2.0-litre Atkinson-cycle four-cylinder engine adds direct fuel injection and has a combined system output of 204 hp and peak torque of 247 pound-feet.
 This configuration achieves 5.0 litres per 100 kilometres in city driving, 5.7 on the highway, and 5.3 combined.
-The 2024 Honda Accord Hybrid Sport carries a new car price of $43,464 (all prices include destination charges and fees), while the 2024 Honda Accord Hybrid Touring rings up at $46,964.
+The 2025 Honda Accord Hybrid Sport-L carries a new car price of $44,962, while the 2025 Honda Accord Hybrid Touring rings up at $47,462.

 Hyundai Elantra Hybrid

 Hyundai gave Toyota some direct competition in the hybrid compact sedan segment when it launched the Elantra Hybrid for 2021.
-Styled for people who are not shy about being seen, the massive grille and deeply angular door designs would never leave you guessing that this fuel-sipping car consumes just 4.7 litres per 100 kilometres combined.
+Styled for people who are not shy about being seen, the massive grille and deeply angular door designs would never lead you to think this fuel-sipping car consumes just 4.7 litres per 100 kilometres combined.
+Like the rest of the Elantra line-up, the Elantra Hybrid is FWD only.
 It comes with key standard features like a pair of 10.25-inch screens for the digital instrument cluster and touchscreen infotainment system.
 Tech features like Apple CarPlay and Android Auto, blind spot warning and rear cross-traffic alert, heated front seats and a heated steering wheel, and more are included in the mid-level Luxury trim, which is the Elantra Hybrid configuration offered in Canada.
 This all combines to make this car a serious real-world bargain both on the order form and at the pumps.
-The 2024 Hyundai Elantra Hybrid Luxury is priced at $30,506.
+The 2025 Hyundai Elantra Hybrid Luxury is priced at $30,809.

 Lexus ES 300h

 Lexus, Toyota’s luxury arm, makes liberal use of the hybrid technology Toyota has become known for.
-As a result, the ES 300h full-size sedan offers drivers an upscale, refined, roomy and fuel-efficient luxury hybrid sedan option.
+As a result, the ES 300h midsize sedan offers drivers an upscale, refined, roomy and fuel-efficient luxury hybrid option.
 It shares a platform with the Toyota Avalon—the Avalon is no longer available new in Canada—but adds luxury touches such as an available 17-speaker Mark Levinson sound system, 8-way power-adjustable heated and ventilated front seats, and premium finishes.
 Thanks to the hybrid powertrain, the ES 300h averages, according to NRCan, an average fuel consumption of 5.3 L/100 km combined.
-Pricing on the 2024 Lexus ES 300h starts at a new vehicle price of $57,136, before fees.
+While there is an all-wheel drive version of the Lexus ES available, the Lexus ES Hybrid is available only with FWD.
+Pricing on the 2025 Lexus ES 300h starts at a new vehicle price of $58,754.

 Toyota Camry Hybrid